anTONIazupa/YeeHaw/README.md

 - The main page -) map of the farmers land and the suronding with a polygon shape acting as the boarders
- This will also show all the dots (cows) and their mouvement
+ This will also show all the dots (cows) and their movement

-- An datapage -) will will contain information of all the cows
+- A datapage which will contain information of all the cows

-Once all the javascript code is done we would upload it to the web via netlifly and came personalize it by adding an account option so that multiple farmers could use the application.
+Once all the javascript code is done we would upload it to the web via netlifly and can personalize it by adding an account option so that multiple farmers could use the application.

 **The Domain name would be: Cow Valley**